Rent agreement on your mind? Read the following article before signing the next one.

-A rental agreement or lease agreement, an official contract signed between the owner of a property and the tenant who wishes to take temporary possession of the property for a particular period of time.
+A rental agreement or lease agreement is an official contract signed between the owner of a property and the tenant who wishes to take temporary possession of the property for usually a predefined time.
 Further, it shall be drafted on a stamp paper.
-However, there is a minute dissimilarity between the two which is discussed in the later part of this article.

 Types of Rental Agreement

-In India, currently, there are 2 types of rental agreements.
+In India, currently, there are two types of rental agreements.
 There is no established format for these agreements.

 Contents of a Rental Agreement

 The most common details included in a rental agreement are:

 - Name of the landlord